Yarik-Popov/Monopoly-Game/README.md

 # Monopoly-Game
-A replica of the Monopoly game created by me and my friend for our grade 12 computer science course.
+A replica of the Monopoly game created by me and my friend (@KirillDariy) for our grade 12 computer science course.
 This was our final project.

 ## Features:
 - 2-4 players